Performance Breakdown

 It has the same six-LED system to illuminate its path, but it won’t be as good as the Dyson green laser accentuating dust.

-One plus for this nozzle is it’s not heavily reliant on airflow to pick up debris since the two brushes do the heavy lifting.
+One plus for this nozzle is that it’s not heavily reliant on airflow to pick up debris since the two brushes do the heavy lifting.

 Handle Controls